benjaminjackson/shame-eraser/README.md

 But the time of reckoning has come.
 And if you're unable to bear the weight of your shame, this is your way out.
 Perhaps you had a particularly dark period after a break-up.
 Maybe your first six months on Twitter were just bad haikus.
 If you're the type of person who rips up your old shitty poems, this script is for you.

 **Important:** this should be obvious, but to be sure **there is no undo** for this script.
 If you haven't seen *Eternal Sunshine of the Spotless Mind*, you might want to watch it first.
 Weigh your options carefully before erasing your past.
+(You will, of course, still have your local archive after deleting the public tweets.)

 ### Author